How to Build an Architecturally Sound Resume: 9 Tips

 August 18, 2020 • 5 min read

 The architectural industry has a bright outlook when it comes to employment opportunities.
-By 2022, the industry will grow by 17%, which by the way is much faster than other occupations.
+By 2028, the industry will have grown by 44% since 2020, which, by the way, is much faster than other occupations.

 Similar to the design objectives, an architect resume should have functional content tailored to the requirements of the potential employer.
 With resume builder sites, you can craft a perfectly tailored architect resume.

 Using a generic resume is a common mistake that most people do when applying for a job.
 It is important to know that different industries demand different skills.
 Therefore, the pattern or format of the resume also varies from industry to industry.

 When building an architecture resume, it is a good idea to review sample resumes for formatting and content.
 While you may want to use graphics, such as colors and visuals, to demonstrate your skills it is better to use a clean format.